U.S. energy companies fume over rejected steel tariff exemptions

 Borusan expects to see its operating cost climb by $25 million to $35 million annually as a result of the tariffs.

-Borusan’s parent company will supply steel for Kinder Morgan Inc’s (KMI.N) Gulf Coast Express pipeline, a $1.75 billion project to move natural gas from West Texas to the U.S. Gulf Coast.
+Borusan’s parent company will supply steel for Kinder Morgan Inc’s Gulf Coast Express pipeline, a $1.75 billion project to move natural gas from West Texas to the U.S. Gulf Coast.
 Kinder, the second-largest North American pipeline operator, has submitted its own request to avoid the tariff on the Borusan order but has not yet received a ruling.

 The Trump administration recently said it would double tariffs on steel from Turkey, adding between $60 million to $80 million to the cost of Kinder Morgan’s pipeline, analysts for Tudor Pickering Holt & Co wrote this month.

-U.S. Steel (X.N), which objected to Borusan’s request, said it only commented on requests for products it can make.
+U.S. Steel, which objected to Borusan’s request, said it only commented on requests for products it can make.

 “We stand ready to assist both new and longstanding customers” who are hit by tariffs, spokeswoman Meghan Cox said in a written statement.